 As its name might imply, a partial lunar eclipse occurs when the Sun, Earth and Moon aren't exactly aligned, so only part of the Moon passes into Earth's umbral shadow and thus only part of it appears red.

 Some people have different terms for a total lunar eclipse depending on when it occurs.
 The distance from Earth to the Moon changes from about 360,000 kilometres to 400,000 kilometres over the course of the Moon's orbit.
 When the Moon is at its closest, it is slightly larger and brighter in our sky, earning it the moniker of 'supermoon'.

 A total lunar eclipse during this time is therefore sometimes called a 'super blood Moon'.
 On 21 January 2019, however, a total lunar eclipse occurred, unusually, on the first full Moon of the year.
 As this is known as a 'wolf Moon', that total lunar eclipse earned itself the nickname 'super blood wolf Moon'.

-Over the next ten years there will be quite a few lunar eclipses to look forward to.
-A partial lunar eclipse will occur on 19 November 2021, but in the UK it will barely be visible before the Moon sets in the early morning.
-It's the total lunar eclipses you'll really want to look out for though on these dates:
+Over the next few years there will be quite a few lunar eclipses to look forward to, including partial lunar eclipses on 28 October 2023 and 18 September 2024.
+But it's the total lunar eclipses you'll really want to look out for, on these dates:

 14 March 2025: UK, Europe, Africa, Americas, east Asia, Australia